Saving Superwoman: CICOA Caregiver Helps Others Overcome Burnout Through Self Care

 “I was trying to be Superwoman and taking care of everyone but myself,” she said.
 “I thought I could do everything at work, travel the world, have little sleep, help raise my nephew, and take care of my parents with multiple health challenges.
 That’s not how God has called us to function.”

 At the age of 35, she experienced extreme burnout, which led to her own significant health issues.
 From that time, overcoming burnout became her passion and the focus of her business and personal ministry.
-Today, April is a life coach, author, public speaker and founder of Saving Superwoman – a business and ministry dedicated to helping women in leadership overcome burnout.
+Today, April is a wellbeing coach, author, public speaker, and founder and “Chief Peace Officer” of Saving Superwoman – a business and ministry dedicated to helping women overcome burnout and heal from the past, so they can thrive and not just survive life.

 The Burnout Factor

-April has authored four books, all focused on her message of self-care, so people can serve from a place of wholeness and fulfillment rather than deprivation:
+April has authored three books, all focused on her message of self-care, so people can serve from a place of wholeness and fulfillment rather than deprivation:

 “I write about what I’ve experienced,” April said, noting that her book for educators grew out of her first experience of burnout.